louiseGrandjonc/louisemeta.com/content/blog/intro-to-indexes.md

 For each index type, I will explain the algorithm used to maintain the data in the index, and I hope that it will help you understand why, for some indexes, there’s more risk to slow down your write queries.

-## Why do indexes make my queries faster
+## Why do indexes make queries faster

 In a previous talk I compared indexes in a database to the index of an encyclopaedia.